trick77/ipset-blacklist/README.md

 The ipset command doesn't work under OpenVZ.
 It works fine on dedicated and fully virtualized servers like KVM though.

+Note: Updating the blacklists takes a long time (8m 20s on a TPLink TL-WDR3600), and running at a low priority (with 'nice') is recommended.
+The script uses 'ipset swap' to ensure the blacklist is never empty.

 ## Quick start for OpenWRT
 1. Copy scripts to /usr/local/bin and chmod +x
 2. Modify update-blacklist.sh according to your needs.
 Per default, the blacklisted IP addresses will be saved to /etc/ip-blacklist.conf